Hanivan/restAPI-Samehadaku/README.md

 - [ ] Add Genre List At Anime Detail
 - [ ] At /schedule, extract anime_list from schedules
 - [ ] Add link to all episode (alias detail anime)
+- [ ] Get link from pagination(/anime & /ongoing), not from meta tag

 ### Usage